 - Share the “Your Rights” Statement: If any student discloses that they have experienced sexual violence or other sexual misconduct, you must advise them of their rights in regards to reporting by sharing the following statement: You have the right to make a report to College police, local law enforcement, and/or state police or choose not to report; to report the incident to Ithaca College officials; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College.

-- Submit the Report: Even if the student does not wish to report to the College or file a complaint, you are legally obligated to inform the Title IX Coordinator of all relevant information, including the student’s name.
+- Submit the Report: Even if the student does not wish to report to the College or file a complaint, you are legally obligated to inform the Title IX Coordinator of all relevant information, including the student’s name within 24 hours.
 You can call 607-274-7761 or email email@example.com.
 Reports allow the College to take initial steps to address the incident(s), protect and support those directly affected, and enhance the safety of our community.
 Students can work with the Title IX Coordinator to determine the next steps that are best for them: pursuing a student judicial complaint, pursuing a human resources complaint, pursuing criminal charges, or not pursuing any formal action at all.

 Information shared in class assignments, class discussions, and at public events do not constitute an official disclosure, and faculty and staff do not have to report these to the Title IX Coordinator.
 Faculty and staff should be sure that access to campus and community resources related to sexual misconduct are available to students in the case these subjects do arise.
 Any other disclosure to faculty and staff needs to be reported to the Title IX Coordinator.